Sex Crime Defense Attorney: Serving Rockledge, Brevard County & Surrounding Areas

 The length of your sentence will depend on the circumstances of your crime and whether you can prove any mitigating factors (like good character, remorse, young age, or a lack of criminal history).
 An experienced Florida sex crimes attorney can thoroughly evaluate the facts of your case and help you build the strongest possible defense.

 In addition to the fines and prison sentences that a sex crime charge can carry, there are collateral consequences that go beyond just damaging your reputation, including:

-If you or a loved one are facing a sex crime charge in Florida, contact James Kontos, Criminal Defense Attorney immediately!
+If you or a loved one are facing a sex crime charge in Florida, contact James Kontos an experience sex crimes Defense Attorney immediately!
 We have over 30 years of experience defending the rights of those accused of sex crimes in Florida.
 Our law office will meet with you to evaluate your case and go over all possible defense strategies!
 With our FREE CONSULTATION you have nothing to lose!